Analysis: How Mariners GM Jerry Dipoto could get Seattle’s offseason overhaul started at GM meetings

 With Kyle Seager and his 35 homers, 100 RBI and 161 games played moving on, the Mariners will need to find a replacement for his power presence.

-“Our primary objective is to increase or improve the depth of our lineup so that that'll be focus number one,” Dipoto said after the season.
+“Our primary objective is to increase or improve the depth of our lineup so that that’ll be focus No. 1,” Dipoto said after the season.
 “We would like to add offense wherever the offense comes from.
 It would be hard to imagine not one of those players not manning an infield position.”

 The Mariners have J.P.
 Crawford locked in at shortstop and seem comfortable with Ty France as a first baseman/designated hitter.
 And while Abraham Toro was a solid player and contributor coming over in a trade from Houston, his presence on the roster shouldn’t limit their scope of acquisitions.
 Adding enough talent to have an overabundance or positional competition is a good thing.